pnlbwh/luigi-pnlpipe/tests/README.md

 Let's say want to test the PR hcp<--provenance.
 Before merging on GitHub, we want to merge locally and test.
 Upon successful testing, we can merge the PR on GitHub.
 For this purpose, the following commands would come handy:

-* PR when local branch is hcp
+* PR when the local branch is hcp

         git reset --hard
         git pull origin hcp --ff-only
         git pull origin provenance --rebase

-* PR when local branch is not hcp
+* PR when the local branch is not hcp

         git reset --hard
         git checkout --orphan hcp